otron-io/bug-report-autopilot/README.md

 2. AI processes the report and generates a technical analysis
 3. System shows follow-up questions or confirmation before creating a ticket

-## 🤝 Contributing

-We welcome contributions!
-Please see our [contributing guide](CONTRIBUTING.md) for details.

 ## 📄 License